ajschumacher/so_tense_very_flow_wow/index.md

 This shows how the multiplication operation tracks where its inputs come from; they come from other operations in the graph.
-To understand a whole graph, following references this way quickly becomes tedious for humans; TensorBoard graph visualization will be much nicer.
+To understand a whole graph, following references this way quickly becomes tedious for humans; TensorBoard graph visualization will be nicer.

 How do we find out what the product is?
 We have to "run" the `output_value` operation.
 But that operation depends on a variable, `weight`.
-We told TensorFlow what the initial value of `weight` should be (0.9) but the value hasn't actually been set yet.
+We told TensorFlow that the initial value of `weight` should be 0.9, but the value hasn't actually been set yet.
 The `tf.initialize_all_variables()` function generates the appropriate operation, which can then be run.